Common types of fraud

 2. Don't do anything urgently.

-3. Evaluate the email, call, or text message closely.
-Check for typos or errors in the organization's name or email address.
+3. Check the email, call, or text message closely.
+Check for typos, spelling errors, or errors in the organization's name or email address.

-4. Open a new browser tab and find the organization's website on your own instead of opening a provided link.
+5. Open a new tab and search for the organization's website instead of opening the provided link.

 Chief Executive Officer (CEO)